-- Save your work and close all open programs. - 2.
-From the Start screen, point to the upper-right or lower-right corner of the screen. - 3.
-When the charms list opens, click Settings, click the Power icon, and then click Shut down.
+- 1. Save your work and close all open programs. - From the Start screen, point to the upper-right or lower-right corner of the screen to reveal the charms. - 3.
+Click Settings, click the Power icon, and then click Shut down.